lazyoop/immwrt-mt798x-Stitch-Enhanced/README.md

 To build your own firmware you need a GNU/Linux, BSD or MacOSX system (case sensitive filesystem required).
 Cygwin is unsupported because of the lack of a case sensitive file system.<br/>

   ### Requirements
-  To build with this project, Ubuntu 20.04 LTS is preferred.
+  To build with this project, `Debian12` is preferred.
 And you need use the CPU based on AMD64 architecture, with at least 4GB RAM and 25 GB available disk space.
 Make sure the __Internet__ is accessible.

   The following tools are needed to compile ImmortalWrt, the package names vary between distributions.